JulianWinter1124/TradingBotPython/README.md

 > pip install -r requirements.txt

-You can also install all libraries manually by reading the section **3.2 Programmiersprache und Bibliotheken** in the bachelor thesis.
+You can also install all libraries manually by reading the section **3.2 Programmiersprache und Bibliotheken** in the bachelor thesis and installing them one by one.

 For example: